-The Intel Core i7-1165G7 is a quad-core SoC designed for the sleeker laptops.
+The Intel Core i7-1165G7 is a quad-core SoC designed for leaner laptops.
 The Tiger Lake-UP3 processor was unveiled in September 2020.
 It features four Hyper-Threading-enabled Willow Cove cores running at 2.8 GHz (base clock speed @ 28 W TDP) Boosting up to 4.7 GHz (single-core Boost frequency).
 The all-core Boost frequency is 4.1 GHz.
-The i7 was the second-fastest model of the TGL-UP3 lineup at launch.
+The i7 was the second-fastest model of TGL-UP3 lineup at launch.
 The costlier Core i7-1185G7's base clock speed is 200 MHz higher, its Boost clock speed is 100 MHz higher, and its Iris Xe G7 iGPU is slightly faster as well at up to 1,350 MHz.

-A sizeable performance-per-MHz boost is one of the many benefits of the Tiger Lake generation compared to the older Comet Lake and Ice Lake product families.
-A Core i7-1165G7 is compatible with dual-channel DDR4-3200 or LPDDR4x-4267 RAM, supports PCI-Express 4.0 (4 lanes) and is capable of HW-accelerating certain AI workloads.
-The Thunderbolt 4, USB 4 and Wi-Fi 6 support is partially baked into the chip.
-The i7 CPU is manufactured on the second-gen 10 nm Intel SuperFin process that is supposed to be comparable to the 7 nm TSMC process Ryzen 4000 processors are manufactured on.
+A sizeable performance-per-MHz boost is one of the many benefits of Tiger Lake generation compared to the older Ice Lake and Comet Lake product families.
+Core i7-1165G7 is compatible with dual-channel DDR4-3200 or quad-channel LPDDR4x-4267 RAM, supports PCI-Express 4.0 (4 lanes) and is capable of HW-accelerating certain AI workloads.
+Thunderbolt 4, USB 4 and Wi-Fi 6 support is partially baked into the chip.
+The i7 CPU is manufactured on the second-gen 10 nm Intel SuperFin process that is supposedly comparable to the 7 nm TSMC process that Ryzen 4000 series mobile processors are manufactured on.
 Both the CPU cores and the iGPU have access to 12 MB of L3 cache.
 The SoC gets soldered straight to the motherboard (BGA1449 socket) and is not user-replaceable.

 The 10 nm manufacturing process and low core count render the Tiger Lake-U processors relatively energy-efficient.
-The TGL-UP3 series CPUs' default TDP value is in the range of 12 W to 28 W (the OEMs get to set the value according to their needs), making the i7 a good fit for thin and light laptops and high-end tablets alike.
-Performance sustainability is likely to be an issue in passively cooled setups though.
+The TGL-UP3 series CPUs have a default TDP of 12 W to 28 W (the OEMs get to set the value according to their needs), making the i7 a good fit for super-portable laptops and quality tablets alike.
+Performance sustainability is very likely to be an issue in passively cooled setups though.